-Patel says the marketplace had already evolved to a point where it was more difficult to get clients to pay the standard high, guaranteed CPM rates.
+Those readers can now be found beyond the Postmedia network.
+"It helps us extend the potential reach of the people we've identified because we can now see them on multiple sites.
+It gives us more opportunities to get clients to pay the standard high, guaranteed CPM rates.
 They still have a place, especially for brand building - a new store opening in Edmonton, for example, doing a 24-hour takeover of the Edmonton Journal's home page - but the trading desk is a way to compete with more targeted offerings.
 The desk has been more successful than the company had projected, he says: "I'm confident that this is our way forward."